Can you put baby clothes in the washing machine?

 Baby Clothes Washing Tips

-Don't wash baby clothes with your clothes.
 Baby's unique stains should be kept away from other items, and you probably want to use a more effective (and, by extension, harsher) cleanser on your own dirty stuff, since your skin is a lot tougher.
+So make sure you separate baby clothes from your load.

 Advertisement

-Consider a double rinse.
 For newborn clothes especially, you might want to turn on an extra rinse cycle to be sure all of the detergent is removed from the clothes.
+Alternately, you can pre wash baby clothes for the same effect.

-Dry everything immediately.
 Wet clothing left for hours (or days!) in the washing machine can grow mildew or mold, which can cause health problems.
+Tumble drying is a great option here.

 Advertisement